ekuiter/tseitin-or-not-tseitin/README.md

 ![Evaluation Stages](stages.svg)

+**Consider using our new experimentation workbench [ekuiter/torte](https://github.com/ekuiter/torte), which subsumes most of this repository's functionality.**

 This repository provides Docker-based automation scripts for investigating transformations of feature-model formulas into conjunctive normal form (CNF) and evaluating the impact of such CNF transformations on subsequent feature-model analyses using SAT and #SAT solvers.

 The repository has several purposes: